-Net income is an accounting profit that is not measured by cash receipts and cash payouts.
+Net income is an accounting profit that is not measured by cash receipts and cash payouts, and it's one of the important income statement items.
 Companies may make credit sales and receive no cash payments from customers at the time, but still record revenues in computing net income.
 Meanwhile, companies record no cash inflows from the sales.

 Cash flow for the same year can be further reduced by other cash payouts that are not counted as expenses incurred and, thus, don't lower net income.
 Cash paid to increase certain operating assets for the year, such as inventory purchase, is a form of cash outflow that, if large enough, could reduce total cash flow to be negative.

 At the time of the expense incurrence, net income was reduced, while cash flow was not affected.
 However, in the year of paying off an outstanding payable, the cash payouts have no impact on net income, but will reduce cash flow for the year.
 If large amounts of payables are all due in the same year, their total cash payouts could cause cash flow to be negative.

 While investment losses from investment sales in investment activities and interest expense on borrowed funds in financing activities are subtractions for net income, the amount of investment purchases and the amount of principal payback are bigger subtractions for calculating cash flow.
 The larger the difference between the two types of subtractions in their relative amounts, the more likely cash flow may become negative and net income maintain positive.

 Consider also: The Advantages of Cash Flow